 Why should I be interested in this website?

 It might be interesting because it is fun and entertaining with all those hand-drawn illustrations, it focuses on positive philosophy without boosting unnecessary emotions, “calm energy” as I call it, and everything told here is tailored for introverts and other subtle personalities, because I am one of them too (you already guessed that).

-Introvert is a personality, but to build our life the way we want we need to develop our character.
+The introvert is a personality, but to build our life the way we want we need to develop our character.
 Not personality – it’s character.
-And doing things in an introverted way, might be slightly different from the extroverted way.
+And doing things in an introverted way might be slightly different from the extroverted way.
 If extroverts need the inspiration to think before doing, so introverts need the inspiration to do after thinking.

 To put it in one sentence this website is about